stacksgov/pm/sop.md

 A basic outline of the process is outlined below, however more details will be added at a later date.

 - Download files from Zoom
-- Upload files to YouTube using the template below
+- Upload files to Youtube Studio using the template below
+  - Log into Youtube Studio and select the Stacks Governance channel
+  - From the dashboard, click `CREATE` then `Upload videos`
+  - Select the downloaded video file from Zoom
+  - Fill in the information below while the video processes

     ```none
     Title: Stacks Governance Call #X [YYYY/MM/DD]